-The implementation of 406 MHz beacons is regulated by Ministry of Transportation as follows:
+The implementation of 406 MHz beacons is regulated by Ministry of Transportation and National Search and Rescue Agency of Indonesia (BASARNAS) as follows:

-ELT 406 MHz is regulated by Directorate General of Civil Aviation (DGCA).

-EPIRB 406 MHz is regulated by Directorate General of Sea Transportation (DGST).
+- ELT 406 MHz is regulated by Directorate General of Civil Aviation of Indonesia (DGCA) - EPIRB 406 MHz is regulated by Directorate General of Sea Transportation of Indonesia (DGST) - PLB 406 MHz is regulated by National Search And Rescue Agency of Indonesia (BASARNAS).

-Beacon 406 MHz registration by BASARNAS.
+All 406 MHz beacons coded by those organizations are registered in BASARNAS database.